Billionaire Musk likely to 'double down' on tweets after court victory

 "Who cares about bad word choice?"
 Spiro said during closing arguments.

-The tweets led to Musk and Tesla paying $40 million to resolve U.S. Securities and Exchange Commission civil charges under a consent agreement that Musk has fought unsuccessfully to lift.
+The tweets led to Musk and Tesla paying US$40 million to resolve US Securities and Exchange Commission civil charges under a consent agreement that Musk has fought unsuccessfully to lift.

 "He doesn't want to play by SEC rules as the SEC understands them, and the SEC doesn't want to be perceived as backing down," said Adam Pritchard, a University of Michigan law professor.
 "I expect them to continue having their difficulties."